 8. Although not required, for those employees who are terminated and now unemployed your business should let each employee know that as of March 16, 2020, emergency legislation was passed waiving the one week waiting period for any person making a claim for unemployment insurance.

 10. Given the fact that most employees are now working remotely, the next issue that will arise is when and whether your employees can return to work.
-This is certainly a more difficult decision than taking them out of the workplace because the inherent nature of this virus is such that no one knows at this time as to how long the virus will be prevalent and if, in fact, the virus will return at a later date.
-The present medical thinking is that the Coronavirus will come in waves over the next 12 to 18 months thereby making it very difficult for employers to actually know when the "coast is clear."
-At all times, make sure that you apply official guidelines from the CDC and your company's own medical consultants to ensure that your company is taking all of the right medical and legal steps to protect your employees.
+This is certainly a more difficult decision than taking them out of the workplace because the inherent nature of this virus is such that no one knows at this time as to how long the virus will be prevalent and if, in fact, whether the virus will return in the form of a "second wave" at a later time.
+The present and best medical thinking are that the Coronavirus will come in waves over the next 12 to 18 months thereby making it very difficult for employers to actually know when the "coast is clear."
+At all times, make sure that you both apply and enforce official guidelines from the CDC and your company's own medical consultants to ensure that your company is taking all of the right medical and legal steps to protect your employees.

-One thing is certain at this time.
 The continued volatility in the workplace due to the Coronavirus is going to be here for the indefinite future.
 Business strategies, as such, should be fluid and practical and must, at all times, deal with this new workplace reality.
-At the Katz Law Group, we know how to navigate our clients through stormy waters and have been doing so for 37 years.
+At the Katz Law Group, we know how to navigate our clients through stormy waters and have been doing so for nearly 40 years.
 Please call us for guidance at 508-480-8202.